 - Microsoft Exchange 2010 Visio Stencils – As implied contains a Microsoft Office Visio stencils with shapes for Microsoft Exchange Server 2010 and later.

 Hopefully I’ve provided you with some new information, I myself wasn’t aware of all of these.
-I recommend taking a bit to play around with the options in the planning tools and see how changes affect the results.
-If used properly these tools can provide a great starting point for planning your environment, troubleshooting and with the mapper providing an overall layout.
+I recommend taking a bit of time to play around with the options in the planning tools and see how changes affect the results.
+If used properly these tools can provide a great starting point for planning your environment, troubleshooting and mapping to finalize an overall layout.